kubestellar/kubestellar/docs/content/Community/partners/argocd.md

+This document explains how to add KubeStellar's 'workspaces' as Argo CD's 'clusters'.

-#### Add edge-mc's workspaces to Argo CD as clusters
+### Add KubeStellar's workspaces to Argo CD as clusters
+As of today, the 'workspaces', aka 'logical clusters' used by KubeStellar are not identical with ordinary Kubernetes clusters.
+Thus, in order to add them as Argo CD's 'clusters', there are a few more steps to take.

-This includes the edge-mc Inventory Management Workspace (IMW) and Workload Management Workspace (WMW).
+For KubeStellar's Inventory Management Workspace (IMW) and Workload Management Workspace (WMW).
-The procedure for the two workspaces are similar.
+The procedures are similar.
-Let's take WMW as example:
+Let's take WMW as an example:

 First, create `kube-system` namespace in the workspace.

 Second, make sure necessary apibindings exist in the workspace.
-For WMW, we need one for Kubernetes and one for edge-mc's edge API.
+For WMW, we need one for Kubernetes and one for KubeStellar's edge API.

 Third, make sure the current context uses WMW, then identify the admin.kubeconfig.